 What is Albany Under 40?

 Albany Under 40 honors and celebrates the Albany Area’s emerging professionals.
 Ideal candidates are successful in their professions and actively engaged in strengthening the community and region.
 Albany Under 40 celebrates young professionals who have distinguished themselves in their respective industries and who, through their stewardship, are helping create a stronger, healthier community and region.

 Individuals may be recognized in these twelve categories: Arts & Entertainment, Culinary Arts, Events, Tourism and Hospitality; Civics, Defense, Government and Public Affairs; Financial and Insurance Services; Innovation and Start- up; Journalism, Marketing, and Public Relations; Legal, Manufacturing, Service Industries, Energy & Architecture; Medicine and Health Care; NonProfit Services; Sports, Wellness & Fitness; Technology; Youth and Education.
 The awards serve to commend individuals for their leadership and achievements and to recognize the talented professionals of the area.

 AU40 2020 nominations are open.
-Candidates must be under the age of 40 at the time of the award ceremony on August 20, 2020.
-Reception details are forthcoming; mark your calenda r now to celebrate the future of the Albany Area while mingling amongst accomplished and influential leaders.
+Candidates must be under the age of 40 at the time of the award ceremony — either virtual or in person — by September.
 Nominations are accepted via this online submission form only.

 Albany Under 40 Categories